 Jumping on Beds is Fun!

-What is the leading cause of unintentional injury to children under 14?
 What do kids playing by windows, jumping on beds, and sitting in shopping carts have in common?

 If you answered “falls”, you are right.
 Most falls happen to children in the home and to those under the age of three.
 The victims of falls from furniture, stairs, and baby walkers are usually toddlers and young children.
 Boys are two times more likely than girls to die from injuries sustained in falls.